andriescoetsee/my_first_website_Django/README.md

 # myWebsite
 This is my documentation that I am trying out

-One mof my first website attempts in Gengo!
+One of my first website attempts in Gengo!